PeterKellett/Project-1/README.md

 - Brian Downey https://images.app.goo.gl/xsTnUkudm1AvCT4bA

 ## Acknowledgements
+Acknowledgements to the following in constructing this project
-Acknowledgements to Rahul Patil for his mentoring advice on this project.
+- Rahul Patil for his mentoring advice.
+- w3schools for html and css tutorials.